codenipun/codenipun/README.md

 <h2 align="center"> <img height="45" width="45" src="https://user-images.githubusercontent.com/84225692/121017728-39f37380-c7bb-11eb-91ca-43fdb725c42b.gif"<br> Hello Peoples! </h2>
 <img height="280" width="330" src="https://user-images.githubusercontent.com/84225692/121028374-6613f200-c7c5-11eb-9ae9-fd8bd02ca2ba.gif" align="right"/>

-* I am Nipun Jain, final Year UnderGrad Pursuing Bachelor's of technology from JKIAPT
+* Hi there, This is Nipun Jain, a final Year UnderGraduate Pursuing Bachelor's of technology from JKIAPT
-* I love to do programming and problem solving
+* Strong in design and development with intuitive problem solving skills.
-* I'm Enthusiast about softwares and Technologies, An Open source contributer
+* Passionate about implementing and launching new projects.
-* Open to Internship opportunities in software domain
+* Proficient in C, C++, OOPS, DSA, and SQL.
+* Looking to start the career as an entry-level software engineer with a reputed firm driven by technology.

 <h2 > Connect with me </h2>
 <p float="left">